 Moerman Hip Bucket

-The next style is the Moerman hip bucket, which is designed with three slots, one large for your t-bar and washer, and two slots for your squeegee.
-One unique thing about these hip buckets is that the squeegee slots are designed to be “inside” the large slot.
+The next style is the Moerman hip bucket, which is designed with three slots, one large for your t-bar and washer, and two for your squeegees.
+One unique aspect of these hip buckets is that the squeegee slots are designed to be “inside” the large slot.
 The Moerman hip bucket is available in the sliding, detachable clip style.
-It is also a good example of a hip bucket without a leg string, due to the fact that the bucket itself lays higher on the leg than others.
+It is also a good example of a hip bucket without a leg string, due to the fact that the bucket itself sits higher on the leg than others.

 Ettore Hip Bucket

-The Ettore hip bucket come with two slots, one for your t-bar and washer and one for your squeegee.
+The Ettore hip bucket comes with two slots, one for your t-bar and washer and one for your squeegee.
 They come in detachable clip style or fixed style.

 Unger Ninja Hip Bucket